Tim-TechArt/Studio/README.md

 #### BP_Player
 * Initialization of Enhanced Input-mapping
 * Logic for Enhanced Input-mapping
-* Player mesh
+* Added Player mesh
 * Spring arm with attached camera
-* Some logic to make it work better with third-person view
+* Some camera logic to make it work better with third-person view
 * Made running speed analog when using gamepad left trigger

 #### Setup Enhanced Input-mapping